rowyio/rowy/README.md

 Airtable-like UI for Firestore meets IDE in browser for cloud functions
 </h3>
 <p align="center">
 Connect to your database, manage data in table-UI with role based access controls.
-Build cloud function workflows in JS/TS using any NPMs.
+Build cloud function workflows in JS/TS using any NPM or APIs.
 Forget CLIs, configs, and DevOps.
 Focus on building your apps with a platform designed for developer productivity.
 </p>

 <div align="center">